WHAT ARE MICRONUTRIENTS & WHY ARE THEY IMPORTANT FOR OUR HEALTH?

-There’s a lot of information on nutrition out there - which can be quite overwhelming sometimes.
-Paleo, veganism, low carb… what is truly healthy?
+There’s a lot of information on nutrition and it can be quite overwhelming .
+Paleo, vegan, low carb...
+What is truly healthy?

-As an orthomolecular nutritionist, I get this question a lot and… Well, there’s much more to health than just following a plan.
-It’s understanding, what your body needs.
+As an orthomolecular nutritionist, I get this question a lot and there’s much more to health than just following a plan.
+It’s understanding what your body needs.
 That’s where micronutrients come into play!
 But what are micronutrients?
 And why are they important?

 WHAT ARE MICRONUTRIENTS?

 Micronutrients are trace elements such as vitamins and minerals.
-They differ from macronutrients, like carbohydrates, protein and fat, because they are necessary only in very small amounts.
+They differ from macronutrients, like carbohydrates, protein and fat, because they're necessary only in very small amounts.

 Micronutrients include minerals such as fluoride, selenium, sodium, iodine, copper and zinc, and vitamins such as vitamin A, B, C, D, E, and K. Because our body is not able to produce all vitamins and minerals, it obtains them from the nutrient-rich foods we eat.